 Classified hiring information

 Discretion is what builds trust.
-Filling in private fields will make candidate’s answers visible only to chosen people.
-You may also limit access to candidate profiles, have private conversations or post private openings.
+Filling in private fields will make a candidate’s answers visible only to chosen people.
+You may also limit access to candidate profiles, have private conversations, or post private openings.

 Check the recruitment solution we helped to develop: Recruitment Management System: Lightweight Web and Mobile Solutions with Messaging